Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Experiments and Results

 \textbf{Datasets.} We use two MTL/MDL classification-based benchmark datasets.
-First, ImageNet-to-Sketch~\cite{mallya2018piggyback, mallya2018packnet, wallingford2022task, mancini2018adding}, which contains five different domains: Flowers \cite{nilsback2008automated}, Cars \cite{krause20133d}, Sketch \cite{eitz2012humans}, Caltech-UCSD Birds (CUBs) \cite{wah2011caltech}, and WikiArt \cite{saleh2016large}, with different classes.
-Second, DomainNet \cite{peng2019moment}, which contains six domains: Clipart, Sketch, Painting (Paint), Quickdraw (Quick), Inforgraph (Info), and Real, with each domain containing an equal 345 classes.
+First, ImageNet-to-Sketch, which contains five different domains: Flowers, Cars, Sketch, Caltech-UCSD Birds (CUBs), and WikiArt, with different classes.
+Second, DomainNet, which contains six domains: Clipart, Sketch, Painting (Paint), Quickdraw (Quick), Inforgraph (Info), and Real, with each domain containing an equal 345 classes.
 The datasets are prepared using augmentation techniques as adopted by~\cite{wallingford2022task}.

 \textbf{Training details.} For each benchmark, we report the performance of FTN for various choices for ranks, along with several benchmark-specific comparative and baseline methods.
-The backbone weights are pretrained from ImageNet, using ResNet-50~\cite{he2016deep} for the ImageNet-to-Sketch benchmarks, and ResNet-34 on the DomainNet benchmarks to keep the same setting as~\cite{wallingford2022task}.
+The backbone weights are pretrained from ImageNet, using ResNet-50 for the ImageNet-to-Sketch benchmarks, and ResNet-34 on the DomainNet benchmarks to keep the same setting as~\cite{wallingford2022task}.
 On ImageNet-to-Sketch we run FTNs for ranks, $R\in\{1,5,10,15,20,25,50\}$ and on DomainNet dataset for ranks, $R\in\{1,5,10,20,30,40\}$.
 In the supplementary material, we provide the hyperparameter details to train FTN.

 \textbf{Results.} We report the top-1\% accuracy for each domain and the mean accuracy across all domains for each collection of benchmark experiments.
 We also report the number of frozen and learnable parameters in the backbone network.
 Table~\ref{tab:imagenet_sketch} compares the FTN method with other methods in terms of accuracy and number of parameters.
-FTN outperforms every other method while using 36.02 million parameters in the backbone with rank-50 updates for all domains.
-The mean accuracy performance is better than other methods and is close to Spot-Tune \cite{guo2019spottune}, which requires nearly 165M parameters.
-On the Wikiart dataset, we outperform the top-1 accuracy with other baseline methods.
-The performance of baseline methods is taken from TAPS \cite{wallingford2022task} since we are running the experiments under the same settings.
+FTN outperforms every other adaptation-based method in number of parameters while using 36.02 million parameters in the backbone with rank-50 updates for all domains.
+The mean accuracy performance is better than other adaptation-based methods and is close to Spot-Tune \cite{guo2019spottune} and Fine-Tuning, which requires nearly 165M and 141M parameters respectively.
+On the Wikiart dataset, we outperform the top-1 accuracy with other adaptation-based methods.
+The performance of baseline methods is taken from TAPS \cite{wallingford2022task}, as we are running the experiments under the same settings.